 Respected yet feared by many an athlete, the burpee is a total body exercise that will literally leave you breathless.
 Start in plank position, do a pushup, jump your feet in to your hands to a squat position, jump up with your arms in the air, land in squat and jump your feet back to plank.
 Repeat until you collapse

 Start in a lunge position (make sure your knee alignment never goes past your toe), then jump up, switch legs in the air, and land in lunge position with your other leg forward this time.
 Repeat without stopping for 1 minute (or whatever interval you can handle), rest between intervals.

 Pretty much exactly how it sounds, lean over and crawl, but with your knees up off the ground.
 Try to crawl 50 yards at a time before resting.
 This may sound silly, but it’s a killer workout.

-You don’t have to be a limber track star to jump hurdles, just set some objects on the ground, like a water bottle or a bag of dog food, and jump over them.
+You don’t have to be a limber track star to jump hurdles, just set some objects on the ground, like a water bottle or a bag of dog food (we use these inexpensive hurdles), and jump over them.
 You can pick one object and jump back and forth over it, alternating between front to back and side to side, or put several objects in a row and jump over each of them without stopping to rest.
 Repeat in intervals with rest in between.

 Start in plank position, then jump your feet in, landing to the outside of your hands, like a frog.
 Jump back to plank, repeat continuously for intervals with rest in between.